bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rajagopal.md

 * He built a house at Tambaram according to his own design and settled down, as he thought at that time, and named his abode "The Anchorage," teaching mathematics and doing research.
 * Unlike many of Ananda Rau's students, Rajagopal started his research work late, some 14 years after his graduation.
 * His initial papers were a prelude to what he was to take up for research and reflected his original exposition of topics which he taught for the honours classes.
-* In fact his first paper, An integral test for the convergence of a series of positive terms, was published in The Mathematics Student.
+* His first paper, An integral test for the convergence of a series of positive terms, was published in The Mathematics Student.
 * This journal of the Indian Mathematical Society had been founded in 1933 and was, for many years, publishing material which promoted the teaching of mathematics.
 * Rajagopal's first research level publications appeared in 1937.
 * In 1951 Rajagopal was persuaded to join the Ramanujan Institute of Mathematics by Tirukkannapuram Vijayaraghavan who was the first Director of the Institute which had been founded in 1950 by Sir Alagappa Chettiar, an Industrialist and Philanthropist.